 Hobby Lobby had faced $1.3 million per day in possible penalties beginning Jan.
 1. However, the company found a way to shift the start date for its updated employee health-insurance program by several months, attorneys said.

 Religious nonprofits, such as colleges and hospitals, are not required to comply with the mandate until Aug.
 1, 2013, because they received a one-year “safe harbor” extension.
 Meanwhile, non-exempt employers were required to begin providing co-pay-free contraceptives and related services by August 2012, or whenever they subsequently updated their health plans.

 There are more than 40 pending lawsuits in federal courts against the HHS mandate, including one filed by the Eternal Word Television Network (EWTN).
 The Register is a service of EWTN.

 Hobby Lobby intends to continue its own court fight against the mandate during the period before it is required to update its company health-insurance program.

-"Hobby Lobby does not provide coverage for abortion-inducing drugs in its health-care plan," said Peter Dobelbower, general counsel for the Becket Fund for Religious Liberty, which is representing the craft-store chain owned by an evangelical Christian family.
-"Hobby Lobby will continue to vigorously defend its religious liberty and oppose the mandate and any penalties."
+“Hobby Lobby does not provide coverage for abortion-inducing drugs in its health-care plan,” said Peter Dobelbower, general counsel-vice president, legal, of Hobby Lobby Stores, Inc., the craft-store chain that is owned by an evangelical Christian family.
+“Hobby Lobby will continue to vigorously defend its religious liberty and oppose the mandate and any penalties.”